SPACE-Timers -- A Stack-Based Hierarchical Timing System for C++: Usage

-Since SPACE-Timers are intended for parallel codes, the code offers native MPI \citep{mpi} support and thus can be implemented directly to applications utilising MPI.
-In the default case the tool restricts its time measurements to the main MPI rank.
-This behaviour can be altered by using the \texttt{TIMER\_DETAILS} configuration option, by which the code will then report the time measurements for each rank separately.
+Since SPACE-Timers are intended for parallel codes, the code offers native MPI \citep{mpi} support and thus can be implemented directly in applications utilising MPI.
+In the default case, the tool restricts its time measurements to the main MPI rank.
+This behaviour can be altered by using the \texttt{TIMER\_DETAILS} configuration option, by which the code will then report the time measurements for each rank separately along with basic rank balance statistics including the minimum, maximum, mean, and standard deviation of the runtime across all ranks.

 For multi-threaded applications using OpenMP \citep{OpenMP}, timer operations are restricted to the master thread to avoid double-counting and race conditions.
 Despite its intend to be used with MPI/OpenMP the code also allows serial usage via \texttt{TIMER\_DONT\_USE\_MPI}.
-For more details on configuration options, see provided documentation hosted at the code repository.
+For more details on configuration options, see the provided documentation hosted at the code repository.